Dexterp37/ipyranet-cpp/README.md

 Documentation and contacts
 --------
 The code is heavily commented so please have a look at the code for further insights on its inner workings.
-In case you need to contact me, please feel free to do so at a.placitelli _A_T_ a2p.it or through GitHub.
+In case you need to contact me, please feel free to do so at a.placitelli AT a2p.it or through GitHub.